awsomesawce/scripts-pwsh/README.md

 - `.\pwsh_help`: random powershell help files (ignored by git).
 - `.\tests`: test folder for testing output (ignored by git).
 - `.\bin`: Small startup scripts are located here, including a pwsh -noprofile startup script.
+- `.\Scripts`: Useful scripts for maintenance and convenience.
+This is the default location of future scripts.

 The `gotosleep.bat` file had been created and linked to a custom task using `taskscheduler` on windows.
 INFO: **DO NOT MOVE**